Dr. Michael H. Brisman, Long Island Neurosurgeon

-Associated with Neurological Surgery P.C. since 2002, Dr. Brisman is proficient in adult neurological surgery and specializes in the treatment of facial pain, trigeminal neuralgia and brain tumors including pituitary tumors, acoustic neuromas and meningiomas.
+Associated with Neurological Surgery P.C. since 1998, Dr. Brisman is proficient in adult neurological surgery and specializes in the treatment of facial pain, trigeminal neuralgia, hemifacial spasm HFS, and brain tumors including pituitary tumors, acoustic neuromas and meningiomas.

 Dr. Michael H. Brisman’s Long Island neurosurgery group sees a high volume of patients.
 As a result, he and his fellow neurosurgeons have extensive experience treating both common and rare neurological diseases with the latest minimally invasive techniques.

-Dr. Brisman is proficient in the use of minimally invasive procedures such as Gamma Knife®, CyberKnife®, neuroendoscopy, radiosurgery, stereotactic and percutaneous techniques.“The trend in brain surgery, neurosurgery and surgery in general is the use of minimally invasive procedures which allow us to treat complicated problems while achieving much lower complication rates for our patients and shorter hospital stays,” said the Long Island neurosurgeon.
+Dr. Brisman is proficient in the use of minimally invasive procedures such as Gamma Knife®, CyberKnife®, neuroendoscopy, radiosurgery, stereotactic, percutaneous techniques and microvascular decompression MVD.“The trend in brain surgery, neurosurgery and surgery in general is the use of minimally invasive procedures which allow us to treat complicated problems while achieving much lower complication rates for our patients and shorter hospital stays,” said the Long Island neurosurgeon.

 Dr. Brisman’s Neurosurgery Education and Experience